SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ### Threat Classification

-The **Cylance - Threat Classification Dashboard** provides an insightful view of the types of threats experienced on your network.
+The **Cylance - Threat Classification** dashboard provides an insightful view of the types of threats experienced on your network.
 Dashboard panels are a mixture of graphs and detailed information on events, event names, threat class, subclass trends, safe files, malware files, and an event breakdown.

 Use this dashboard to:
 * Determine how threats in your organization are analyzed and classified by Cylance Research Team.